Betty Marsden

 Betty Marsden (24 February 1919 – 18 July 1998) was an English comedy actress.
 She is particularly remembered as a cast member of the radio series Beyond Our Ken and Round the Horne.
-Marsden also appeared in two Carry On films, Carry On Regardless (1961) and Carry On Camping (1969).
+Marsden appeared in two Carry On films, Carry On Regardless (1961) and Carry On Camping (1969).

 Early life

 Marsden was born in West Derby, Liverpool, and grew up in near poverty in Somerset.
 Her music teacher recognised her talent at the age of six, and became her guardian.
-She attended the Italia Conti Academy of Theatre Arts and during World War II she entertained the troops as a member of ENSA.
-It was at this time that she met and married her husband, Dr Jimmy Wilson Muggoch, an army doctor from Edinburgh.
+She attended the Italia Conti Academy of Theatre Arts and during the Second World War she entertained the troops as a member of ENSA.